 - Identify direct and indirect benefits of specific forest management practices to local and regional communities, and understand the impact of forest management practices in community development.

 The HEE is in its initial stages and is planned as a 100-year project.
 Data were collected for two years prior to the first round of timber harvests and inventories have been conducted annually since, allowing us to quantify the varied responses of plants and animals to active forest management.
 This data will ultimately be used to develop management prescriptions that provide for resilient and sustainable managed forest ecosystems in Indiana.

 Over 25 M.S. and Ph.D. level graduate students to date have completed all or part of their research as part of the HEE.
 The project has also employed more than 200 undergraduate and post-graduate students to conduct summer field work.
 In addition to the US Forest Service General Technical Report NRS-P-108, The Hardwood Ecosystem Experiment: A Framework For Studying Responses to Forest Management, HEE data has contributed to the publication of more than 50 peer-reviewed journal publications.
-The HEE has hosted numerous local and national outreach and extension events, and has been highlighted in media outlets including the Chicago Tribune, WTHR Channel 13 Indianapolis, The Herald Times (Bloomington), and WIBC 93.1FM/1340 AM Indianapolis.
+The HEE has also hosted numerous local and national outreach and extension events, and has been highlighted in media outlets including the Chicago Tribune, WTHR Channel 13 Indianapolis, The Herald Times (Bloomington), and WIBC 93.1FM/1340 AM Indianapolis.